freedomofpress/securedrop-workstation-docs/docs/admin/reference/upgrade_to_qubes_4.3.rst

 upgrade, and using Ethernet can help make the experience faster and smoother.

-Ensure you have Enough Disk Space
+Ensure you have enough disk space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please check on the tray menu (top right of the screen) for an icon that looks